MichalPawelec/myFirstProject/README.md

 You can watch it here: https://michalpawelec.github.io/myFirstWebsite/

-And compare with how it should look like:
+And compare with how it should look like (+ price calculator in JS was added)

 ![siteToCompare](./warsztat1.jpg)